International – FAQ

 As an institution dedicated for student success, we recommend you to find a program that fits your career goals.
 Check out the resources on the Career Development Services page.

-The programmer assessment test has been identified by industry as a method to ensure that students entering this field have the skills necessary to be successful within it.
-Completing the PAT will help you determine in advance whether the type of work performed in the field of Cyber Defence & Cloud Administration, Software Developer or Network Computer Technology is of interest to you.
+This test has been identified by industry as a method to ensure that students entering this field have the skills necessary to be successful within it.
+Completing the TPAT will help applicants determine in advance whether the type of work performed in the field of Cyber Defence & Cloud Administration, Software Developer, or Network and Systems Administrator is of interest to them.
+Applicants will not be tested on any prior software knowledge or specific programming language, but rather if they have the required logical, analytical, and problem-solving competencies to be successful in a career within the corresponding industry.
+The TPAT questions consist of analyzing and using written descriptions, formulating concepts, following logic, determining information crucial for problem solving, and discovering and utilizing patterns.

-Software Development requires specific thinking patterns.
-Individuals who apply to the Cyber Defence & Cloud Administration, Software Developer or Network Computer Technology programs at the Manitoba Institute of Trades and Technology (MITT) must achieve a qualifying score on a Programmer Assessment Test (PAT).
+Individuals who apply to MITT's Information and Communication Technology (ICT) programs (Cyber Defence & Cloud Administration, Software Developer, and Network and Systems Administrator) at the Manitoba Institute of Trades and Technology (MITT) must achieve a qualifying score on a Technology Programs Aptitude Test (TPAT).

-Can you provide practice questions for the programmer assessment test (PAT)?
+Can you provide practice questions for the Technology Programs Aptitude Test (TPAT)?

-What is the minimum pass mark for the programmer assessment test (PAT)?
+What is the minimum pass mark for the Technology Programs Aptitude Test (TPAT)?

 Is student parking available?